 Have you noticed a foul odor in your yard?
 Does that odor seem to get worse when water is running your house?
 Are your toilets and sinks backing up, and does that backup smell horrible and look like it contains sewage?
 If answered ‘yes’ to any of these questions, there’s a good chance that you need to have your cesspool replaced.

-Replacing a cesspool is a big job, but with the right knowledge and the right company, the task can be a lot less stressful for you.
+Getting Long Island cesspool pumping is a big job, but with the right knowledge and the right company, the task can be a lot less stressful for you.
 Here’s a look at some important things that you should know before you have your cesspool replaced.

 The Size and Cost of the Cesspool